Malta Travel Info: All Your Questions Answered

 For a mid-range experience, think around €100 per day.
 That covers meals, attractions, and extras.
 I’ve got a guide on budget-friendly travel in Malta.

-Was this guide helpful to you?
-You’re set for Malta.
 Want more?
-Check out our how-to guides on getting around, car rentals, solo travel, and the best months to visit.
-Explore Valletta, the Three Cities, and get active with hikes and water sports.
-Don’t forget our packing list guide.
-Questions?
-Leave them in the comments.
+Find out what to see in Malta with my photo guide.
+Check out my how-to guides on getting around, car rentals, solo travel, luxury stays and things to avoid.
+Explore Valletta, the Three Cities, and get active with hikes, try water sports or visit beaches.
+Don’t forget our packing list guide

 You may also like